-Adults at Madison House are skilled in:
+Adults at Mulberry Court are skilled in:

 - Safeguarding.

+- Creating Positive Relationships.

+- Supporting children to enjoy various activities

 - Advocating for Children.

-- Supporting Children to Make Complaints.

-- Placement Stability.

-- Communication and Listening.
+- Communication and listening.

 - Supporting the Child's Voice to be Heard.

 - Partnership Working.

 - Promoting Children's Rights.

 - Inclusion.

 - Supporting Children with Education.

-- Creating Positive Relationships.

-- Low use of Physical Intervention.